 Youth as Policy-Makers ― Youth Action Councils are active on the federal, state or provincial levels, and local levels around the world, making policy, informing elected and appointed officials, and evaluating decision-making that affects rules, guidelines, laws and regulations.

-Tools Youth Need to Change the World through Youth Action Councils
+Tools for Youth Engagement through Youth Action Councils

 Motivation ― After years of being routinely disconnected from real activities that change the world, it can be challenging for youth to want to join Youth Action Councils, and when they do join them, it can be hard to feel inspired.
 Motivation can come through storytelling, action research, and other opportunities.